Chilean wine: 20th century

 Chile's export of wines to Argentina was hindered by the lack of efficient land transportation and several fears of war.
-The situation improved after the signing of the Pactos de Mayo in 1902 and the opening of the Transandine Railway in 1909, which made war unlikely and facilitaed trade across the Andes.
+The situation improved after the signing of the Pactos de Mayo in 1902 and the opening of the Transandine Railway in 1909, which made war unlikely and facilitated trade across the Andes.
 The two governments agreed to establish a free trade agreement.
 However, the Argentine winegrowers' association, Centro Vitivinícola Nacional, which was dominated by European immigrants, vehemently protested against the free trade agreement as they perceived Chilean wines as a threat to the local industry.
 This, combined with the objections of the cattle farmers in Chile, ultimately led to the scrapping of the free trade agreement plans.

 In the 20th century, political instability, coupled with restrictive regulations and high taxes, hindered the growth of Chile's wine industry.
 Until the 1980s, the majority of Chilean wine was considered low quality and mostly consumed domestically.
 As recognition of Chile's favorable wine growing conditions increased, so did foreign investment in Chilean wineries.
 This period saw significant technological advancements in winemaking, and Chile established a reputation for producing high-quality wines at reasonable prices.
 Chile's export increased, becoming the third largest exporter, after France and Italy, to the United States by the turn of the 21st century.
 However, it has since dropped to fourth in the US, being overtaken by Australia.
 The focus has now switched to developing exports in other major wine markets such as the United Kingdom and Japan.